-then the primal and dual objective values differ by at most $(n+m+2nm)\varepsilon$.
+then the primal and dual objective values differ by at most $(n+m+3nm)\varepsilon$.
 In particular, if the conditions are satisfied with $\varepsilon=0$, both solutions are optimal. \end{lemma} \end{mdframed} \begin{proof} We take the sum of all complementarity constraints and integrate in the domain:

-It suffices to notice that, by using the same transformations that we used to prove the Weak Duality Lemma~\ref{lemma:weakdualitymany}, the left hand side is equal to the dual objective minus the primal objective. \end{proof}
+It suffices to notice that the left-hand side is just the sum of \eqref{eq:weak_duality_ref3}, \eqref{eq:weak_duality_ref1} and \eqref{eq:weak_duality_ref2}, so by using the same transformations that we used to prove the Weak Duality \cref{lemma:weakdualitymany}, it is equal to the dual objective minus the primal objective. \end{proof}